ttu/ttu.github.io/_posts/2017-8-4-fake-json-server-iot-be.md

 ---
 layout: post
 title: Fake JSON Server as an IoT Back End
-excerpt: How to use Fake JSON Server as an IoT Back End
+excerpt: How to use Fake JSON Server as an IoT Back End.
 ---

 How to use Fake JSON Server as an IoT Back End.